Setting Up Git

 Line Endings

-As with other keys, when you hit Enter or or on Macs, Return on your keyboard, your computer encodes this input as a character.
+As with other keys, when you press Enter or or on Macs, Return on your keyboard, your computer encodes this input as a character.
 Different operating systems use different character(s) to represent the end of a line.
 (You may also hear these referred to as newlines or line breaks.)
 Because Git uses these characters to compare files, it may cause unexpected issues when editing a file on different machines.
 Though it is beyond the scope of this lesson, you can read more about this issue in the Pro Git book.

 You can change the way Git recognizes and encodes line endings using the core.autocrlf command to git config.
 The following settings are recommended: